publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schII/m__us_usc_t7_s7935.md

     (e) __Effective date for payment rate determination__

-        The Secretary shall determine the amount of the loan deficiency payment to be made under this section to the producers on a farm with respect to a quantity of a loan commodity or commodity referred to in subsection (a)(2) of this section using the payment rate in effect under subsection (c) of this section as of the date the producers request the payment.
+        The Secretary shall determine the amount of the loan deficiency payment to be made under this section to the producers on a farm with respect to a quantity of a loan commodity or commodity referred to in subsection (a)(2) using the payment rate in effect under subsection (c) as of the date the producers request the payment.

     (f) __Special loan deficiency payment rules__